What type of handgun do I need to have?

 You must use a semi-automatic handgun in 9mm, 10mm, .40, or .45 caliber.
 Revolvers are not acceptable.
 It must also have a decocking lever if it is a double-action pistol.
 The ammunition must be newly manufactured full metal jacket; reloads, magnums, hollow-points or similar rounds are not permitted.
 If you know which law enforcement agency you will be working for you should purchase a weapon that meets their standards.
 You should also wait until you are admitted to the Academy before you purchase your weapon.

-- When can I apply for the police academy?
+When can I apply for the basic POST class?

-If a student has been fully admitted to a bachelors degree program offered by the University of Central Missouri, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
-Detailed information about being considered for financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.
+If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
+Detailed information about financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.

 Yes!
 UCM has a a Military and Veterans Services department devoted to helping veterans succeed here.

 I'm not planning to become a Police Officer; I just want to attend the Academy for credit.
 Can I do that?

 We often have Criminal Justice students and others attend the Academy just for credit.
 While we will allow this you still must meet all of the Missouri POST requirements (submit application, provide fingerprints, pass your background check, etc), attend and participate in all blocks of training, meet our internal standards (dress and appearance, etc.) and pay all tuition and fees.
 Please check with your academic advisor to ensure the credit hours will apply to your degree.